tholenJohn/AiEncoder/Readme.md

 # AI ENCODER
 This is an encoder meant to only obscure from AI chatbots and still be human readable.

+Exe was made using pyinstaller `pip install pyinstaller`

 ## How to use
 Either run the python script yourself, or use the provided exe in the 'dist' folder.
  -Type or paste text into the top text box